Sachin Tendulkar: Retirement

 Tendulkar fielding in his 199th Test match in Eden Gardens (He is seen wearing a hat.)

 After a series of underwhelming performances during the 2012 series against England, Tendulkar announced his departure from One Day International cricket on 23 December 2012.
 However, he stated that he would continue to be available for representation in the Test format of the sport.
 Upon the announcement of his retirement from One Day International cricket, former Indian captain Sourav Ganguly expressed his surprise, noting that Tendulkar could have still participated in the upcoming series against Pakistan.
 Anil Kumble reflected on the difficulty of imagining an Indian ODI team without Tendulkar's name, while Javagal Srinath acknowledged the transformative impact Tendulkar had on the game, starting from the time he debuted as an opener in New Zealand in 1994.

 After playing a Twenty20 International in 2006 against South Africa, he said that he would not play the format again.
 He announced his retirement from the IPL after his team, Mumbai Indians, beat Chennai Super Kings by 23 runs at the Eden Gardens in Kolkata on 26 May to win the Indian Premier League 2013.
 He retired from Twenty20 cricket and limited-overs cricket, after playing the 2013 Champions League Twenty20 in September–October 2013 in India for Mumbai Indians.

 On 10 October 2013 Tendulkar announced that he would retire from all cricket after the two-Test series against West Indies in November.
 At his request, the BCCI arranged that the two matches be played at Kolkata and Mumbai so that the farewell would happen at his home ground.
 He scored 74 runs in his last Test innings against West Indies, thus failing short by 79 runs to complete 16,000 runs in Test cricket, the next man to bat after him was the future captain Virat Kohli.
 The Cricket Association of Bengal and the Mumbai Cricket Association organised events to mark his retirement from the sport.
 Various national and international figures from cricket, politics, Bollywood and other fields spoke about him in a day-long Salaam Sachin Conclave organised by India Today.

 Post-retirement

-In July 2014, he captained the MCC side in the Bicentenary Celebration match at Lord's.
+In July 2014, he captained the MCC team in the Bicentenary Celebration match at Lord's.

 In December 2014, he was announced ambassador of the ICC Cricket World Cup 2015 event.
 It is his second term as he has already held the ambassador of the previous ICC Cricket World Cup 2011.
 He got the ambassador position of the ICC Cricket world cup in consecutive terms of the cricket world cup (2011 and 2015).